 Getting Started

-Fear not!
-CIEA is here to help you!
-We are here to share all of the tips, tools, and resources that we have to help kickstart your successful adventure abroad.
+Fear not, our advisors are here to help you!
+We are here to share all of the tips, tools, and resources to help kickstart your successful adventure abroad.

 The best place to start your journey is by joining us for a Study Abroad 101 session.